 So, back to our initial question: How does an international apparel brand navigate this intricate realm, fostering their E-Commerce dreams in China’s bustling market?
 The answer, my friend, is far from a simple formula, but rather an intricate dance of culture, innovation, and consumer connection.

 - Chinese consumers bought 3.085 trillion US dollars of products online in 2022.

-Chinese consumers bought 3.877 trillion yuan (589.61 billion US dollars) of products online in 2015.
-There was an increase of 33.3% from last year according to the National Statistics Office in China.
-In the US, online sales totaled $ 341.7 billion in 2015.
-Online sales in China surpassed online sales in the United States.
+- There was an increase of 71.21% from 2018 according to the National Statistics Office in China.
+In the US, online sales totaled $ 1.04 trillion in 2022.
 China is by far the largest e-commerce market in the world.

 Brands and overseas traders contributed to the growth in China.
-Indeed, there is a strong demand in the Chinese middle class for foreign products such as Apple iPhone, Wal Mart stores, imported food, brand ready-to-wear foreign.
+Indeed, there is a strong demand in the Chinese middle class for foreign products such as Apple iPhone, Wal-Mart stores, imported food, and brand ready-to-wear foreign.

 Among one of the e-commerce market growth factors is the possibility for Chinese consumers living in villages far from the city to have access to all the same products abroad.
 These Chinese consumers are now very often connected to the Internet from their mobile.

 - In 2022, China had 1.05 billion Internet users

 - About 98% of them, approximately 1.03 billion were connected from their smartphones according to the Information Center of China Internet.

 - Just during the festival of Alibaba’s Singles’ Day in November, Chinese consumers bought $36.7 billion of goods and 80% of these sales were made from mobile.